Dulaglutide

 Dulaglutide pen and injection technique images courtesy of Eli Lilly and Company (NZ) Limited.
 Reproduced with permission.

-Dulaglutide is injected once a week, on the same day each week.
-It can be injected any time of day, with or without meals.
-You can mark your calendar or set a reminder on your phone to remind you to take your next dose.
+• You can mark your calendar or set a reminder on your phone to remind you to take your next dose.

-You can also change the day of the week on which you take dulaglutide if necessary, as long as it has been at least 3 days since your last dose of dulaglutide.
+• You can also change the day of the week on which you take dulaglutide if necessary, as long as it has been at least 3 days since your last dose of dulaglutide.

-Inject dulaglutide under the skin on your thigh or on your abdomen (belly) at least 5 cm from your belly button.
-If the injection is given by someone else, it may be injected into your upper arm.
+• Inject dulaglutide under the skin on your thigh or on your abdomen (belly) at least 5 cm from your belly button.

-Change (rotate) your injection site each week.
-You may use the same area of your body, but be sure to choose a different injection site in that area.
-Do not inject into skin that is sore, bruised, red, hard, scarred or that has stretch marks or psoriasis plaques.
+• You may use the same area of your body, but be sure to choose a different injection site in that area.

 Image of injection sites

-It is important to get rid of your used injection pens safely.
+• Get rid of your used injection pens safely: It's important to get rid of your used injection pens safely.
 Keep them out of reach of children and pets, and places where they could hurt others.
-You can do this by buying a sharps container from your pharmacy.
+You can buy a sharps container from your pharmacy.
 This is a special container made of hard plastic that has a tight-fitting lid so used needles and syringes can be stored securely.
+Don't flush used needles and syringes down the toilet or put them in household or public rubbish or recycle bins.
+Once your sharps container is full, take it to your pharmacy for safe disposal.

-Nausea (feeling sick)
+• Nausea (feeling sick)

-• eat smaller meals and more slowly
+• Eat smaller meals and more slowly.

-• avoid eating 2 hours before bed
+• Avoid eating 2 hours before bed.

-• avoid fried or fatty foods and alcohol.
+• Avoid fried or fatty foods and alcohol.

-Reaction at the injection site
+• Stinging, pain, redness or bruising at the injection site

 • Some people may get mild redness, itch or bruising at the injection site.